DragosGitHub/Celebal-Internship-Assignments/Week 5/azure-datafactory-customer-pipeline/README.md

 - Priyanshi Jain
 - Akash Aggarwal

-Project implemented and documented by **Saptadip Das**, as part of the Data Engineering Internship at Celebal Technologies Pvt.
+Project implemented and documented by **Saptadip**, as part of the Data Engineering Internship at Celebal Technologies Pvt.
 Ltd.

 ---